 Panther Baseball Coaches Corner

-Never one to make predictions, Hitt holds true to one approach: “The only guarantee I can make is that we will work as hard as we can to help prepare our players and represent our institution at a high level both on and off the field.
-I look forward to the challenges that this season will bring.”
+Never one to make predictions, Hitt holds true to one approach: “no predictions, just one guarantee, that we will work as hard as we can to help prepare our players to represent our institution at a high level on and off the field daily.”

-Following his SFSC career, Polk moved on to Division II Florida Southern College, where he helped the Moccasins to the Regional Tournament in 2006.
+Following his SFCC career, Polk moved on to Division II Florida Southern College, where he helped the Moccasins to the Regional Tournament in 2006.
 He then transferred to NAIA Webber International University, where he finished his playing career and degree.
 Following his college career, he signed a professional contract with the Charlotte County Redfish of the South Coast League.
-He finished his professional career as a 2008 Frontier League All-Star for the Chillicothe Paints.
+He finished his professional career as a 2008 Frontier League All Star for the Chillicothe Paints.
 Coach Polk is SFCC’s student life coordinator and just finished his master’s degree in sports management at Webber International University.
 He resides in Sebring with his wife, Candra.